 Lesson 2: There's a huge network security problem

 Corporate cybersecurity is a problem that is not going away.
 Hackers and malicious fraudsters are getting smarter and quicker.
 In fact, any hacking tools and instructions that are on the internet are already out of date.
 Something new and better is already out there.

 Meanwhile however, organizations are following a series of steps in order to become ‘compliant’ – but does this translate to having a secure network?
 The answer is no. These standards are meant as a minimum and they will not safeguard everyone.
 Each organization needs to look at their own level of risk in order to safeguard adequately.

-It also seems a bit suspect that often, those setting the compliance standards are the ones selling the tools needed for protection – ie firewalls etc. And if these tools are so great, why do companies keep getting attacked and are continually leaking information?
+It also seems a bit suspect that often, those setting the compliance standards are the ones selling the tools needed for protection — firewalls, etc. And if these tools are so great, why do companies keep getting attacked and are continually leaking information?

-At Cywest we believe that the only answer is for organizations to have the best security out there – this will limit the amount of attacks.
-Unfortunately, they are impossible to safeguard against entirely, but with the right counter measures in place you can make sure your network is as secure as possible and be prepared for what to do when an attack occurs, which will limit the damage.
-We offer functionality, service and support in this area that no other provider can offer.
+The only answer is for organizations to have the best cybersecurity out there – this will limit the amount of attacks.
+Unfortunately, they are impossible to safeguard against entirely, but with the right counter measures in place, you can make sure your network is as secure as possible and be prepared for what to do when an attack occurs, which will limit the damage.

 Network security is something you can’t ignore.
 Companies must put adequate checks in place to safeguard their clients’ data as threats and malicious activity become more prevalent.